Agentic AI: agents that do the work, not just talk about it

 - Customer support.
 Not a deflection bot — reads the ticket, pulls order and history, checks policy, then resolves the issue or hands a human a prepped case.

 - Sales and revenue ops.
-Enrich leads, draft outreach grounded in CRM context, route opportunities to the right rep. (We built our own lead-enrichment product, Intelligense.)
+Enrich leads, draft outreach grounded in CRM context, route opportunities to the right rep. (We built and ran our own AI lead-enrichment product, end to end.)

 - Back-office and finance.
 Invoice processing, reconciliation, exception handling — escalating only ambiguous cases.